akielaries/akielaries/README.md

 - 👯 I'm looking to collaborate on :
     - Open Source efforts and other interesting projects related to my interests or previous experience.
+Big or small I am interested!
 - 🤔 I’m looking for help with :
     - Any of my repos that you think could use some improvement or have any issues please make a pull request or contact me.